tkych/quicksearch/README.md

    c.f. function CONFIG documentation

  * About #\Space in _search-word_:

-   In case _search-word_ contains #\Space, Quicklisp-search is OR-search, whereas Cliki-search, Github-, BitBucket- is AND-search.
+   In case _search-word_ contains #\Space, Quicklisp-search is OR-search, whereas Cliki-search, GitHub-, BitBucket- is AND-search.

    e.g. (quicksearch "foo bar")
      Quicklisp-search for "foo" OR "bar".